synle/sequelize-typescript-decorators/README.md

 import { Sequelize } from 'sequelize';
 import * as SendbloomModels from './schema';

+/**
+ * this routine will initialize the database, please only run this once per all...
+ */
 export default async () => {
   const dbConnectionString = process.env.DB_URL || '';
   const sequelize = new Sequelize(dbConnectionString, {